 A fresh set of Egyptian cotton bedsheets may not be particularly comfortable initially.
 They start life fairly stiff and coarse, becoming softer and more malleable over time and after some washes.

-Egyptian cotton can also be expensive.
+Egyptian cotton can be expensive.
 This can be justified by their lasting power, but still places them firmly outside of some people’s budget.

 Like Sateen, there are problems with mislabeling in the Egyptian cotton market.
 Many manufacturers will use a small amount of Egyptian cotton blended with other, less luxurious fibers, meaning you won’t get the true Egyptian cotton experience.